-- as you get older – prostate cancer is mainly diagnosed in men aged 60–79
+- as you get older – prostate cancer is most commonly diagnosed in men aged 60–793

-- if your father or brother has had prostate cancer – your risk is twice that of other men
+- if your father or brother has had prostate cancer – your risk will be twice that of other men

 - if you have a strong family history of breast or ovarian cancer, particularly BRCA1 and BRCA2 gene mutations.

-While prostate cancer is rare in men under 50, men aged 45–55 are at particular risk of developing significant prostate cancer later in life if their prostate specific antigen (PSA) test results are above the 95th percentile.
-This means that PSA levels are higher than 95% of men in the same age range.
+While prostate cancer is less common in men under 50, men aged 40–55 are at particular risk of developing significant prostate cancer later in life if their prostate specific antigen (PSA) test results are above the 95th percentile.
+This means their PSA levels are higher than 95% of men in the same age range.